es7s/macedon/README.md

                                     terminated under normal conditions, regardless of an actual HTTP codes; but it can still die with a non-zero code upon invalid option syntax, etc).
       -c, --color / -C, --no-color  Force output colorizing using ANSI escape sequences or disable it unconditionally.
-If omitted, the application determine it automatically by checking if the output device is a terminal emulator with SGR support.
+If omitted, the application determines it automatically by checking if the output device is a terminal emulator with SGR support.
       --show-id                     Print a column with request serial number.
-      --show-error                  Print a column with error details (when applicable).
+      --show-error                  Print a column with network (not HTTP) error messages, when applicable.
+      -v, --verbose                 Increase verbosity:
+                                        -v for request details and exceptions;
+                                       -vv for request/response contents and stack traces;
+                                      -vvv for thread state transition messages.
+      -V, --version                 Show the version and exit.
-      -v, --verbose                 Print more details: -v for request and error details, -vv for error stack traces and worker threads diagnostic messages, -vvv for input file/response tracing.
-[0<=x<=3] --help                        Show this message and exit.
+      --help                        Show this message and exit.